changliao1025/changliao1025.github.io/_pages/cv.md

     * Hexagonal grid-based surface hydrology watershed delineation model (HexWatershed) in a Laboratory Directed Research and Development (LDRD) project.
 This model resolves several long-standing issues in hydrology and closes the gap between watershed hydrology and global scale hydrology.
     * Model for Prediction Across Scales (MPAS) mesh-based flow routing model in DOE’s Integrated Coastal Modeling (ICoM) project.
 This model provides a consistent framework to couple land, river and ocean using a unified mesh.
     * Pollutant transport using integrated surface water and groundwater model simulation (SWAT-MODFLOW-MT3D).
-  * Supervisor: L Ruby Leung
+  * Supervisor: L. Ruby Leung
 * 2012-2017: Research Assistant
   * Purdue University
   * Projects: